 Program Anticipated Impact Responsible Agency, Financing, Schedule Result/Effectiveness Continue/Modify/ Delete techniques and construction methods, e.g., clustering of units, density transfers, zero lot line compromising basic health, safety and aesthetic considerations.
 Department Ordinance or approve any specific plans or development techniques will be considered as part development, etc. to minimize housing aestrictic considerations.
 Financing: Department budget Schedule: 2009-2010 Fiscal Year plans that utilize unit of the planned development costs and to maximize development opportunities. clustering, density transfers, or zero lot line development.
 Zoning Ordinance update.
 However, the City worked closely with the development team on the La Entrada Specific Plan.
-A public review draft of the plan is scheduled for release in summer or fall O. Danish and The City will also distance in factors and A section and the section of the sec Decree d'Alexandre Constalle 2013.
-Caratiana Program: The City will place information on its web site regarding CalHFA's first-time Anticipated Impact: Increased availability of financing for first-time homebuyers.
-Responsible Agency: Coachella Community Development The City's website does not currently offer information Continue. homebuyer program. or meaning for more and more more approach Department regarding the CalHFA First- Financing: CalHFA First-Time Time Homebuyer Program.
+A public review draft of the plan is scheduled for release in summer or fall O. Daniera The City will also information A section and the section of the sec Decree ille Assess Constalle 2013.
+O a satisas a Program: The City will place information on its web site regarding CalHFA's first-time Anticipated Impact: Increased availability of financing for first-time homebuyers.
+Responsible Agency: Coachella Community Development The City's website does not currently offer information Continue. homebuyer program. ea.eg .eeeeezaye.e.
+Department regarding the CalHFA First- Financing: CalHFA First-Time Time Homebuyer Program.
 Homebuyer Program The City is currently in the process of updating its Schedule: 2009 and ongoing website.
-The new site will include this link as well as links to other relevant housing A Duranta Company the affects of the confidence of Authorizant al Iran a et Duran autof Decreesible Assess Constalls resources.
-Combine with 4.
-Program: Support the efforts of non-profit and for-profit developers to obtain State and/or Anticipated Impact: Procurement of funding for the development of lower Responsible Agency: Coachella Community Development and The City provided letters of support for the Bagdad Objective 1, Federal funds for the construction of affordable income housing.
+The new site will include this link as well as links to other relevant housing 4.
+Program: Support the efforts of non-profit and Anticipated Impact: Procurement of Responsible Agency: Coachella resources.
+The City provided letters of Combine with for-profit developers to obtain State and/or funding for the development of lower Community Development and support for the Bagdad Objective 1, Federal funds for the construction of affordable income housing.
 Community Services Department Apartments and the Glenroy Programs 6 and 7. housing for lower income households.
 The City Financing: California Department project.
 The Bagdad will be open to providing letters of support for funding applications; the City will also consider of Housing and Community Development, CHFA Self-Help Apartments project was awarded funding.